Assessment Criteria for the Good Governance Awards

 - Is the CEO’s remuneration package disclosed?

-- Does it detail how Board members are recruited and appointed?
+- Does it detail how Board members are recruited?

 - Is it clear that induction training is provided to all new Board members?